 Nearly 150,000 Hours Dedicated to Pro Bono

-We aim to make a true impact through our pro bono work, drawing on the strength of attorneys across our global offices in 2020
+We aim to make a true impact through our pro bono work, drawing on the strength of attorneys and staff across our global offices in 2022

 88% of U.S.-Based Lawyers Contributed Pro Bono Work in 2022